nx-lr/protea/readme.md

 ### Custom Operators

-In Trinity, operators are methods.
+In 3nity, operators are methods.
 Any method with a single parameter can be used as an infix operator.
 For example, `+` can be called with dot-notation:

 ```dart
 10.+(1)